chargeflux/Sonagi/README.md

 # Sonagi
-**Sonagi** is a Swift app that parses and breaks down Korean sentences and shows definitions for each morpheme or word.
+**Sonagi** is a Swift app that parses Korean sentences and shows definitions for each morpheme or word.
 The parsing algorithm is based on [Open Korean Text Processor](https://github.com/open-korean-text/open-korean-text) and is accessed via [KoNLPy](https://github.com/konlpy/konlpy/), a Python package for Korean NLP.
 Definitions are based on [kengdic](https://github.com/garfieldnate/kengdic) by Joseph Speigle; `kengdic` is hosted by [garfieldnate](https://github.com/garfieldnate) and is released under MPL 2.0.

 ## Compilation
 1) Install Cocoapods if not already installed
 2) Run `pod install` in the folder `Dependencies`
 3) Launch `Sonagi.xcworkspace`
+4) This app requires Python 3.6/2.7.
+The Python script embedded in this app, `KoNLPyParser.py`, for interfacing with KoNLPy assumes you have a Python installation at `/usr/bin/local/python`, which is the default installation from Homebrew.
+If you have a Python distribution from Anaconda etc., you may change the first line in the Python script to the path of the Python binary you prefer to use
+    - If you are unsure what Python installation you have, run `which python` in terminal.
+If the output is `/usr/bin/python`, then macOS' system Python version is the default and is not recommended unless you are confident/have prior experience in using it.
+It is recommended to use Homebrew/Anaconda to avoid interacting with the system's Python distribution and avoid having to use `sudo` for installing Python packages
+5) Install the `KoNLPy` package via Pip.
+Make sure you can successfully import konlpy (`import konlpy`) and the first line of `KoNLPyParser.py` matches your preferred Python distribution and the distribution that has the `KoNLPy` package installed.
 4) Build

 ## Usage